Shawn Liu, PhD

 2003-2007: The Scholarship of Nankai University

-Our laboratory aims to decode the epigenome in physiology and diseases.
-We combine molecular tool development with genetic and genomic approaches to explore epigenetic mechanisms underlying normal physiological functions, and to uncover the epigenetic basis of diseases to accelerate the development of therapeutics.
-We mainly use human ESC- or iPSC-based system and genetically engineered mouse models to tackle these questions.
-Our three major research directions are listed below as 1) CRISPR-based epigenome editing tool development; 2) Molecular basis of memory storage; 3) Tackle human disease by sculpting epigenome.
+Our laboratory aims to decode the epigenome in brain functions and disorders.
+We combine molecular tool development with genetic and genomic approaches to explore epigenetic mechanisms in normal brain functions, and to uncover the epigenetic basis of neurological disorder to accelerate the development of therapeutics.
+We use iPSC-based system and genetically engineered mouse models to tackle these questions.

 Liu, X.S., Wu, H., Krzisch, M., Wu, X., Graef, J., Muffat, J., Hnisz, D., Li, C.H., Yuan, B., Vershkov, D., Cacace.
 A., Young, R.A., and Jaenisch, R. (2018).
 Rescue of Fragile X syndrome by DNA methylation editing of the FMR1.
 Cell.
 173, 1-14.
 (Highlighted by Nature Reviews Neuroscience and Nature Reviews Drug Discovery)

 Liu, X.S., Wu, H., Ji, X., Stelzer, Y., Wu, X., Czauderna, S., Shu, J., Dadon, D., Young, R.A., and Jaenisch, R. (2016).
 Editing DNA methylation in the mammalian genome.
 Cell.
 167, 233-247.
 (Highlighted by Nature)